openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C11_Poisson_fills.md

  ## Prerequisites

- Make sure that `orx-poisson-fill` is added to the `orxFeatures` line.
+ Make sure that `orx-poisson-fills` is added to the `orxFeatures` line.

  # Filling